radareorg/radare2-book/visual_mode/visual_disassembly.md

 This HUD can be displayed using the `_` key, it shows a list of all the flags defined and lets you jump to them.
 Using the keyboard you can quickly filter the list down to a flag that contains a specific pattern.

+Hud input mode can be closed using ^C. It will also exit when backspace is pressed when the user input string is empty.

 ## Tweaking the Disassembly

 The disassembly's look-and-feel is controlled using the "asm.* configuration keys, which can be